-The North and East Burial Grounds both shall hereafter be under the care and control of an administrative body consisting of five persons, to be called commissioners of the cemeteries and appointed by the town council for staggered terms of five years, with an appointment expiring each January.
-The town council may appoint an auxiliary commissioner to serve for a five-year term who shall sit as an active member in the event of a temporary vacancy at the discretion of the chairman of the commission.
+The North and East Burial Grounds shall hereafter be under the care and control of an administrative body consisting of five persons, to be called Commissioners of the Cemeteries, and appointed by the Town Council for staggered terms of five years with an appointment expiring each January.
+The Town Council may appoint an auxiliary Commissioner to serve for a five-year term.
+This individual shall sit as an active member in the event of a temporary vacancy, and at the discretion of the Chairman of the Commission.

 The Town of Bristol, Rhode Island is the quintessential New England seaport town: lovely, charming, beautiful, active.
 Founded in 1680, Bristol is also the final resting place for many of our nation’s first citizens.

-The legacy of Bristol includes many wonderful cemeteries, two of which are owned and managed by the Town of Bristol: East Burial Ground, situated on the corner of Wood Street and Mount Hope Avenue, and North Burial Ground on Hope Street.
-The other cemeteries in Bristol are owned and operated either by churches, private groups or families.
+The legacy of Bristol includes many wonderful cemeteries, two of which are owned and managed by the Town of Bristol: the East Burial Ground, situated at the corner of Wood Street and Mount Hope Avenue, and the North Burial Ground on Hope Street.
+The other cemeteries in Bristol are owned and operated either by churches, private groups, or families.

 Each Memorial Day, the Boy Scouts of Bristol continue the tradition of placing American Flags on the grave of each of our veterans.
 All veterans are welcome to be buried at North Burial Ground.
 As a note, the U.S. Government manages the Military Cemetery in Exeter, Rhode Island for veterans and their partners.
 In addition to our military veterans, North Burial Ground holds the remains of ordinary people who made Bristol their home; men and women who were farmers, factory workers, fishermen and women, teachers, merchants and shop owners, family members, sailors, sea captains, and more.